American Dreamers: Voices of Hope, Music of Freedom: Background

 On Sept.
 5, 2017, the Department of Homeland Security (DHS) initiated the phase out of the immigration program known as Deferred Action for Childhood Arrivals (DACA).
 Concerned with the emotional trauma and anxiety inflicted upon DACA recipients (Dreamers) as their immigration status hung in the balance, entertainment attorney and philanthropist Davis, "sought to raise support for these aspiring citizens, something that stretches beyond just the scope of 'writing a check'".

 Davis reached out to jazz bassist, composer, and producer, Kabir Sehgal, and what started out as a project to help raise awareness about the DACA program, became an idea for an album, led by Daversa.
 In an interview with Variety, Sehgal, whose parents came to America from India, said "I was born and raised in America, I grew up knowing how important and integral immigrants were to the American experience."
 Davis added that the album, "will not only show that these DACA kids love America, but that they are talented musicians and singers, deserving of every chance they can get to see their artistic and professional dreams through".

 "The choice to make a jazz record was not only an aesthetic one, but symbolic." stated Daversa, who is also chair of the studio music and jazz department at University of Miami's Frost School of Music.
 Together, the team located 53 Dreamers across 17 states willing to participate in the project.

 Recording and production

 The artists, ranging in age from 18 to mid-30s, came together in Miami to record on a single soundstage.
-Not every Dreamer on the album, which includes spoken-word interstitials in which each one shares about his backstory, is a professional-caliber musician, but all of them have something to say to the American people about the nation’s current immigration crisis.
+Not every Dreamer on the album, which includes spoken-word interstitials in which each one shares about their backstory, is a professional-caliber musician, but all of them have something to say to the American people about the nation’s current immigration crisis.
 American Dreamers was sponsored by the albums' Executive ProducerTroy Carter, with money from Spotify, and relied on donated studio time at University of Miami, NYU and the Clive Davis Institute of Recorded Music.